apmiller108/blog/_posts/2020-01-21-rails-route-globbing.markdown

 ```

 **Side Note**
 This works because routes are losely coupled to controllers.
-Hence, you can pass
+Hence, a request
-any object that responds to `.call`, which is a common pattern in `routes.rb`.
+can be handled any object that responds to `.call` and takes a single argument.

 ### Resources
 - [Verb Contraints](https://guides.rubyonrails.org/routing.html#http-verb-constraints)